JoshMiles/DEXTER/README.md

 - Add IV calculator
 - Icons next to names in Pokédex
 - Add more Pokemon data to database
-- Progress bar / loading gif on the web elemtents on the iOS app
+- Progress bar / loading gif on the web elements on the iOS app
 - Evolution data and links within the Pokédex
 - Dynamically fill Pokédex table on app load
 - App won't load fully unless connected to internet as app's functions are useless without an internet connection.